State of exception: Theory

-Schmitt introduced the concept of “state of emergency” in his 1921 essay On Dictatorship, influenced by what he saw as the weakness of the Weimar Constitution and the necessity of a strong ruler.
-In his later essay Political Theology he defined political sovereignty as, essentially, the ability to ignore the law, and that this was necessary given the unforeseeable nature of emergencies.
-"In Schmitt's terms," Masha Gessen wrote in Surviving Autocracy (2020), when an emergency "shakes up the accepted order of things...the sovereign steps forward and institutes new, extralegal rules."
+Schmitt introduced the concept of “state of emergency” in his 1921 essay On Dictatorship, influenced by what he saw as the weakness of the Weimar Constitution and the necessity of a ruler with a strong degree of executive power.
+In his later essay Political Theology he defined sovereignty as, essentially, the ability to interpret and change the law to the extent of its unilateral nullification and amendment, and that this was necessary given the unforeseeable nature of emergencies.
+More importantly, the sovereign according to Schmitt is defined by his decision on what constitutes the exception, leaving him both within and outside the boundaries of a state's legal order.
+Furthermore, "In Schmitt's terms," Masha Gessen wrote in Surviving Autocracy (2020), when an emergency "shakes up the accepted order of things...the sovereign steps forward and institutes new, extralegal rules."

 This concept is developed in Giorgio Agamben's book State of Exception (2005) and Achille Mbembe's Necropolitics (2019).
 Agamben investigates how the state of exception can become extended, for instance how the United States treated prisoners captured during the "war on terror", and Mbembe describes how the state of exception can be used to reduce people to precarity and justify violence and killing.

 It can be either grounded upon autonomous sources of law (like international treaties) or featured as external to the juridical order.